 Seek aid from an employer

-With the rising cost of education, employers use tuition reimbursement programs to recruit and hire the best talent.
-A 2014 report from the Society for Human Resource Management says that 54 percent of employers nationwide offer some level of tuition reimbursement.
-The average reimbursement amount is $4,591.
+While many employee benefit needs shifted during the COVID-19 pandemic, an employer’s tuition reimbursement program is still a desirable benefit to many employment seekers..
+A 2022 report from the Society for Human Resource Management says that 48 percent of employers nationwide offer some level of tuition reimbursement.

 If your student joins the workforce, urge them to check with the Human Resources department to clarify how much they may provide and what restrictions may apply.
 Plus, this is a great way to integrate new skills into job duties, prepare for future career plans and maybe get a pay raise.